ssmail7/ConvertLength/README.md

 # ConvertLength

-Part of Project 1 from my Program Design class during the Spring 2017 semester.
+For a detailed description of this project, please refer to Project 1.pdf